-Section 175 of the Education Act 2002 requires local education authorities and the governors of maintained schools and further education (FE) colleges to make arrangements to ensure that their functions are carried out with a view to safeguarding and promoting the welfare of children

-- The Teacher Standards 2012 state that teachers, including head teachers should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties. - The statutory guidance, Working Together to Safeguarding Children 2019, covers the legislative requirements and expectations on individual services (including schools and colleges) to safeguard and promote the welfare of children.
-It also provides the framework for LSCBs to monitor the effectiveness of local services, including safeguarding arrangements in schools. - The statutory guidance, Keeping Children Safe in Education 2019, is issued under Section 175 of the Education Act 2002, the Education (Independent School Standards) Regulations 2014 and the Education (Non-Maintained Special Schools) (England) - All staff must read Part One of this guidance and have all been issued with a copy.
-A record to confirm this is held in the school office. - What to do if you're worried a child is being abused 2015 Advice for practitioners is non statutory advice which helps practitioners (everyone who works with children) to identify abuse and neglect and take appropriate action.
-A copy is available at the staff information point.
+- Section 175 of the Education Act 2002 requires local education authorities and the governors of maintained schools and further education (FE) colleges to make arrangements to ensure that their functions are carried out with a view to safeguarding and promoting the welfare of children - The Teacher Standards 2012 state that teachers, including head teachers should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties. - The statutory guidance, Working Together to Safeguarding Children 2018, covers the legislative requirements and expectations on individual services (including schools and colleges) to safeguard and promote the welfare of children.
+It also provides the framework for safeguarding to monitor the effectiveness of local services, including safeguarding arrangements in schools.
+As stated in this guidance schools are relevant agencies in the new safeguarding arrangements established by the three key safeguarding partners (the LA, the CCG and the police) - The statutory guidance, Keeping Children Safe in Education 2021, is issued under Section 175 of the Education Act 2002, the Education (Independent School Standards) Regulations 2014 and the Education (Non-Maintained Special Schools) (England) Regulations 2011.
+Schools and colleges must have regard to this guidance when carrying out their duties to safeguard and promote the welfare of children.
+Unless otherwise stated, 'school' in this guidance means all schools, whether maintained, non-maintained or independent, including academies and free schools, alternative provision academies and pupil referral units. - The governing body of Barndale House School will ensure that all staff have read the appropriate sections of this guidance (Part 1 and Annex B or Annexe A) and will ensure the necessary mechanisms are in place to assist staff to understand and discharge their roles and responsibilities. - What to do if you're worried a child is being abused 2015 Advice for practitioners is non statutory advice which helps practitioners (everyone who works with children) to identify abuse and neglect and take appropriate action and copies are available on the Staffshare